siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 5. Learn Object-Oriented PHP By Building a Complete Website

 Want to build your own website from nothing?
 This course teaches you everything about object-oriented programming and how to master it when working with PHP.
 You’ll have the chance to learn the basics, and by the end, you’ll have made your own functional website.
 Studying for months isn’t much fun, so try this course if you want to start creating something right now.

+6. Make a Spotify Clone from Scratch: JavaScript PHP and MySQL

+Making a clone is one of the best ways to master a skill.
+It can teach you to copy how the experts do it while giving you room to add your own touches and experiment.
+This course teaches you not just PHP but JavaScript and MySQL, all from absolutely nothing.
+You’ll make a Spotify clone using your new skills as it walks you through every step of the journey.